elmtree-askmo/cloudcannon-app/content/learn/biology/how-do-chloroplasts-contribute-to-glucose-production.md

 url: /learn/biology/questions/how-do-chloroplasts-contribute-to-glucose-production
 score: -1.0
 related_article1:
-    id: 170364
+    id: 170368
-    title: Describe the chemical equation for cellular respiration, including reactants and products.
+    title: >-
+        What is the function of chlorophyll in chloroplasts?
     subject: Biology
-    url: /learn/biology/questions/describe-the-chemical-equation-for-cellular-respiration-including-reactants-and-products
+    url: /learn/biology/questions/what-is-the-function-of-chlorophyll-in-chloroplasts
 related_article2:
-    id: 170359
+    id: 170376
-    title: How does photosynthesis contribute to the movement of carbon in the carbon cycle?
+    title: >-
+        What is the relationship between photosynthesis and cellular respiration in ecosystem energy cycling?
     subject: Biology
-    url: /learn/biology/questions/how-does-photosynthesis-contribute-to-the-movement-of-carbon-in-the-carbon-cycle
+    url: /learn/biology/questions/what-is-the-relationship-between-photosynthesis-and-cellular-respiration-in-ecosystem-energy-cycling
 related_article3:
-    id: 170372
+    id: 170358
+    title: >-
-    title: What is the role of carbon dioxide in photosynthesis?
+        What are the main carbon reservoirs in the carbon cycle?
     subject: Biology
-    url: /learn/biology/questions/what-is-the-role-of-carbon-dioxide-in-photosynthesis
+    url: /learn/biology/questions/what-are-the-main-carbon-reservoirs-in-the-carbon-cycle
 related_article4:
+    id: 170367
+    title: >-
+        How is ATP produced in the mitochondria?
+    subject: Biology
+    url: /learn/biology/questions/how-is-atp-produced-in-the-mitochondria
+related_article5:
     id: 170372
+    title: >-
-    title: What is the role of carbon dioxide in photosynthesis?
+        What is the role of carbon dioxide in photosynthesis?
     subject: Biology
     url: /learn/biology/questions/what-is-the-role-of-carbon-dioxide-in-photosynthesis
-related_article5:
-    id: 170376
-    title: What is the relationship between photosynthesis and cellular respiration in ecosystem energy cycling?
-    subject: Biology
-    url: /learn/biology/questions/what-is-the-relationship-between-photosynthesis-and-cellular-respiration-in-ecosystem-energy-cycling
 ---

 &nbsp;